YamunaPunna/customer_churn_prediction/README.md

-*Customer Churn Prediction Using XGBoost*
+'''*Customer Churn Prediction Using XGBoost*
 This project is a machine-learning-based web application that predicts whether a telecom customer will churn (leave the service).
 The prediction is made using an XGBoost model, and a Flask web interface is used to interact with the model.